wojdyr/fityk/doc/data.rst

 can be used to change the state of points.

-In the GUI, there is a ``Data-Range Mode`` that allows activating and disactivating points with mouse.
+.. admonition:: In the GUI

+   data points can be activated and disactivated with mouse in the data-range mode (toolbar: |mode-range-icon|).

+.. |mode-range-icon| image:: img/mode_range_icon.png
+   :alt: Data-Range Mode
+   :class: icon

 .. _weights: